 Champagne, sparkling wine, zekt, cava, cremant, bubbly, prosecco, whatever you choose to call your favorite glass full of bubbly fun, you definitely need to be pairing it with food.
 We're going to take a glimpse into the wonderfully weird world of food and champagne pairing ideas that might just make your tastebuds sit up and take notice.

 The term Champagne only refers to wine that hails from the Champagne region of France, the rest is sparkling wine, which is made all over the world.
 Whatever you want to call it, is fine as long as you're enjoying what's in your glass!

-We've all heard of pairing champagne with things like buttered popcorn, cheese, or having champagne infused with a suggestion of OJ for breakfast, but it's time to let your hair down a bit, have some foodie fun, and think outside of the box a little!
+We've all heard of food and champagne pairing with things like buttered popcorn, cheese, or having champagne infused with a suggestion of OJ for breakfast, but it's time to let your hair down a bit, have some foodie fun, and think outside of the box a little!

 Selecting The Perfect Champagne To Pair with Food

 No matter if you're new to drinking bubbles, or you're an old seasoned professional, selecting the right style of bubbly to pair with your food is essential for success.
 Sparkling wines commonly come in a wide range of sweetness styles from the driest of the dry known as Brut Nature, to Extra Brut, Brut, Extra Dry, Demi-Sec, Sec, and finally the sweetest of the sweet known as Doux.

 During the last 100 years when it comes to food and champagne pairings, palate styles have swung towards the more drier end of the sparkling wine spectrum.
 During the hay day of the 18th and 19 centuries, people used to drink Demi-Sec and Doux champagne as a status symbol.